Proven-Paradox/shaper-system/Handbook.md

 ## Status Ailments
 Status Ailments are lingering problems that hamper a characters' ability to function in combat.
 Ailments always have a limited duration, and this duration can be reduced by effects such as [Remedy](#remedy) or [Healing Hands](#healing-hands).
 If multiple effects would cause the same Ailment, it instead increases the duration of the existing ailment.

-> So if a character is already suffering from the Venom Ailment with a duration of 2 rounds, and they then sustain a snake bite that would inflict Venom for 2 rounds, they now have Venom for 4 rounds.
+> So if a character is already suffering from the Daze Ailment with a duration of 2 rounds, and they then struck by an enemy that inflicts Daze for 2 rounds, they now have Daze for 4 rounds.

 #### Blind
 You cannot see.
 If you attempt to strike a target that you can hear or whose location you know without need for sight, you only roll a single ten sided die for the attack.
 You cannot effectively defend yourself while blinded as well, so attacks against you gain Boon +6.

 #### Daze
 Knocked off balance or punch-drunk.
 While you are Dazed you cannot take a [Counter Action](counter-action).

+#### Degeneration
+You are afflicted with a condition that causes the victim to weaken over time.
+This could be bleeding, lingering burns, toxins, or the like.
+While affected by Degeneration, you lose HP equal to the remaining Degeneration duration on [Round Start](#round-start).

+> For example, Cyrick begins the round with 3 rounds of Degeneration.
+This causes him to lose 3 HP at Round Start.
+If nothing happens to change the duration of Degeneration on him, the next Round Start he will lose 2 HP.
+However, he sustains an attack that imposes 2 more rounds of Degeneration on his turn, leaving him with 4 rounds remaining.
+The next round, he loses 4 HP as a result.

 #### Provoke
 An opponent has demanded your attention.
 Any actions you take that affect opponents must include the creature that Provoked you, including any area of effect or curse effects.